-Organic sourcing is a new idea that runs counter to many of the recent trends and other sourcing methods in the talent acquisition industry.
+Organic sourcing is a new idea that runs counter to many of the recent trends and other diversity, equity, and inclusion tactics based on sourcing.
 But it’s one whose time has come, especially now that organizations are putting more emphasis on fair hiring practices.

 Organic sourcing is the most equitable form of candidate sourcing because it gives all qualified job seekers the opportunity to apply.
 It’s also one of the most efficient because it casts the widest net, attracting large, qualified, and naturally diverse candidate pools.